kt3k/ajax-view/README.md

 # ajax-view v0.1.3

-> Creates REST request and render with dustjs template,
+> Automatically creates a REST request, renders it with dustjs and inserts it without any JavaScript
-> No javascript with API rendering.

 [demo](http://kt3k.github.io/ajax-view/example.html)